mmarco2121/sectors/README.md

 If SmartScreen warns, choose *More info* then *Run anyway*.

 **Linux:**
-Download the .deb file
+Download the .deb file or the flatpak file
-Install it using your software center or: sudo dpkg -i Sectors_0.7.0-1_amd64.deb
+Install it using your software center or: sudo dpkg -i Sectors_0.7.0-1_amd64.deb or flatpak install Sectors-0.7.0.flatpak

 ## Status